Scottish Water's Story

 This project reflects our commitment to reducing our carbon footprint and trying to reduce the amount of electricity we use.
 Using renewable technology like hydro and getting greater value from our day-to-day practices is helping us play our part in tackling the climate change emergency.

-A range of renewable initiatives like at the one Castle Moffat are helping Scottish Water make a significant contribution to Scotland’s national economic, carbon and renewable energy targets.
+A range of renewable initiatives like at Castle Moffat are helping Scottish Water make a significant contribution to Scotland’s national economic, carbon and renewable energy targets.

 We aim to continue to reduce the amount of energy we consume to deliver our vital water and wastewater services and grow new capabilities by changing behaviours and influencing others to change.
 We are committed to getting to net zero by eliminating all emissions associated with our activities by 2040 - whilst delivering excellent service and great value to our customers.

 Useful Learnings from Scottish Water

 The work at Castle Moffat and other sites in the last few years demonstrates how we have significantly expanded our renewables programme.

 We would advise other organisations to retrofit renewables to existing assets, or if there is a need to invest in new assets then consider whether there are opportunities to include renewables in the design.

 Scottish Water has set a goal to increase on-site generation of renewables to 90GWh by 2030.
 During 2020-21 Scottish Water assessed the renewables potential at 500 assets and is upping its rate of delivery each year across these assets to achieve the goal.